reiddraper/reiddraper.com/_posts/2011-12-10-introducing-knockbox.md

 Or was the coffee maker recently deleted?
 It turns out that you often have to change the way you represent your data in order to preserve the original intentions.

-Those who wanted to implement their own objects with conflict-resolution semantics have had to figure it out themselves or read academic papers like [A comprehensive study of Convergent and Commutative Replicated Data Types](http://hal.archives-ouvertes.fr/inria-00555588/).
+Developers who wanted to implement data-types with conflict-resolution semantics have had to figure it out themselves, or read academic papers like [A comprehensive study of Convergent and Commutative Replicated Data Types](http://hal.archives-ouvertes.fr/inria-00555588/).
 [statebox](https://github.com/mochi/statebox) was the first popular open source project to help ease the burden for developers wanting to take advantage of eventual-consistency.
-As I've been learning Clojure recently, I thought I'd try my hand at implementing some of the data-types idiomatically.
+As I've been learning Clojure recently, I thought I'd try my hand at putting together a similar library.

 The main goal has been to have the types conform to all appropriate Clojure Protocols and Java interfaces.
 This means my last-write-wins